ruzanv/ruzanv/README.md

 ![Header](https://github.com/ruzanv/ruzanv/blob/master/assets/logotypeGIT3.png)

 ## About me
-I am currently working as a QA Engineer at VK.
-In parallel with this, I study Python and automation, and constantly improve my knowledge and skills in order to grow as a specialist.
+I am a QA Engineer and my job is to ensure the quality of the product.
+To grow like specialist, I'm learning Python and automation, and constantly expanding my knowledge and skills in the industry.

 ## Hard skills
 ![Python](https://img.shields.io/badge/-Python-090909?style=for-the-badge&logo=python)